williamjturkel/H3885G-FW25/A01/README.md

 For **individual assignments**, filenames will include your LASTNAME-FIRSTNAME but should not contain any identifying information within the file itself (_do not include your name or Gmail address_).
 This is to protect your **privacy** when the contents of the files are uploaded to AI tools.
 A typical document for an individual assignment submission might be named something like **_CARNEY-MARK-ESSAY.pdf_** if your name is Mark Carney.
 (He probably won't be in the class).

+It is important that you pay close attention to the filenaming instructions and conventions. **Teams and individuals will lose marks if they name files improperly or do not follow these instructions**.
+The reason for this requirement is that so other people can reuse the products that you create.
+Consistent naming allows your classmates (and AIs) to know where to find information and what to expect.

 ## Corpus Creation (Wk 02.
 Jan 8-Jan 14)

 Between our first and second class meetings, your **team** has to do the following